 4. Taking time out for yourself feels selfish

 Codependent partners do not know how to prioritize themselves.
-Someone with codependent tendencies often:
+People with codependent personalities often:

 Meanwhile, the other partner may show resentment, and even make them feel guilty for “not taking care of them” or “abandoning them”.
-A vicious circle that doesn’t let them break codependency habits!
+A vicious circle that gets in the way of overcoming codependency.

 5. Codependents are often worriers and anxious

 Codependents are constantly worrying because they tend to be attracted to people who need support, care, protection, and self-regulation.
-Besides, codependent personalities are often confused about the status of their relationship.
+Besides, codependent partners are often confused about the status of their relationship.
+This is also why codependency and anxiety often co-exist.

-With no genuine communication between the partners and the absolute lack of respect and absence of healthy boundaries, the codependent relationship is always on tenterhooks.
+With no genuine communication between the partners, an absolute lack of respect, and an absence of healthy boundaries, the codependent relationship is always on tenterhooks.
 To add to the woes, codependent partners feel a lack of balance in life, feel emotionally unstable, and always live in the fear that they are not good enough.
+All of this makes overcoming codependency that much harder.

 Related Reading: 11 Examples Of Self-Sabotaging Behaviors That Ruin Relationships